 - Assist the shift supervisor with monthly in-service training.

 - Perform or assist in the performance of risk assessments relating to departmental responsibilities by buildings and grounds for safety hazards.

-- Assist with University deposits and escorts, if necessary.
+- Assist with University deposit as and escorts if necessary.

-- Maintain liaison with University officials and other law enforcement and fire departments to promote the safety and security of the University.
+- Maintain liaison with University officials, law enforcement and fire departments to promote the safety and security of the University.

 - Prepare monthly activity reports.

 - Lock, unlock and secure buildings and facilities.

 - Provide preventative patrol, direct, traffic and setup and remove barricades, cones for special events and emergencies.